Homework 9 - Code Generator using Lex and Yacc

 # Code after the IF..ELSE construct

-In the case of only a IF, we would not bother using lbl2 at all.
+In the case of only a IF

 The above implementation is intended as an example to implement the labels.
 Please feel free to use any approaches that works.